jennego/jennego/README.md

 I am looking for a remote job!
 Front-end, some full stack okay too.
 Part-time or contract is fine!
 Internship is fine (as long as there's actually mentorship).

-Looking for a job for Fall 2022 and on!
+Looking for a job!
 Remote only, flexible on everything else.

 I'm Jennifer or Jen.
 I am a web developer based in Ladysmith, Vancouver Island, Canada (About 2-3 hours from Vancouver via Ferry).
 Currently I am focused on learning React/Gatsby, Redux and GraphQL.
 Most of my personal projects are currently with a JAMstack, usually with Gatsby.
 I also have done some Ruby on Rails, WordPress (sage), Django (as api source) and basic html/css sites.